 The two combine to create employees’ work experience, which has by far the biggest impact on engagement levels.
 When analysing the two we see that employees’ direct influencers have a bigger impact on engagement than their indirect influencers.

-Focusing on teams
+Focusing on team members

 1) Variations in engagement levels